electron/electron/docs/tutorial/using-selenium-and-webdriver.md

 [place](https://github.com/electron/electron/blob/master/docs/tutorial/application-distribution.md)
 your app source into Electron's resource directory.

-Alternatively, pass an argument to run with your electron binary that points to your app's folder.
+Alternatively, pass an argument to run with your Electron binary that points to your app's folder.
 This eliminates the need to copy-paste your app into Electron's resource directory.